 Hull is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 10,491 people and three constituent neighborhoods, Hull is the 175th largest community in Massachusetts.
-Much of the housing stock in Hull was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 10,144 people and three constituent neighborhoods, Hull is the 182nd largest community in Massachusetts.
+Hull has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Housing costs in Hull are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-One of the nice things about Hull is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Hull is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In Hull, a lot of people use a ferryboat to get to work every day though Hull is a relatively small town.
-Those that ride a ferryboat are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Hull has a lot of people using a ferryboat to get to and from work every day.
+Most of these people on a ferryboat are using it to get to good jobs in other cities.

-The per capita income in Hull in 2010 was $44,435, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $177,740 for a family of four.
-However, Hull contains both very wealthy and poor people as well.
+The per capita income in Hull in 2018 was $63,148, which is wealthy relative to Massachusetts and the nation.
+This equates to an annual income of $252,592 for a family of four.

 The people who call Hull home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hull residents report their race to be White, followed by Asian.
-Important ancestries of people in Hull include Italian, English, German, and French.
+Important ancestries of people in Hull include Irish, Italian, English, German, and French.

 The most common language spoken in Hull is English.
 Other important languages spoken here include Spanish and Portuguese.